If an medical misdiagnosis has set you back, we'll help you move forward

 After a period of negotiations between the claimant and defendant an out-of-court settlement for damages was agreed.
 Total damages for the missed appendicitis diagnosis were agreed at £47,500.

-No win, no fee appendicitis misdiagnosis compensation claims
+Can I make a no win, no fee appendicitis misdiagnosis claim?

 Find out more about how no win, no fee claims work